pulumi/registry/themes/default/content/registry/packages/aws/installation-configuration.md

 {{% /choosable %}}
 {{< /chooser >}}

-You may alternatively set the AWS region in your Pulumi.yaml:
+You may alternatively set the AWS region in your `Pulumi.<stack-name>.yaml` file:

 ```bash
 $ pulumi config set aws:region <your-region> # e.g.`ap-south-1`